A good thermostat helps keep your home at a comfortable temperature year-round while being energy efficient and not requiring too much work.

 "The most basic thing you should be looking for is a programmable thermostat, which means it has an energy-efficient setting," says Shilpa Anand, a senior product manager for smart thermostats at Resideo.
 "You can look for thermostats that are Energy Star rated as well."

 We researched dozens of thermostats, weighing their design, controls, ease of use and installation, and programmable and smart features.
-Our best overall pick is the Google Nest Learning Thermostat, a feature-packed, energy-saving option that's also sleek and compatible with voice assistants.

 Here are the best thermostats.